IOB-Muenster/MetaG/supplemental/files/db/README.md

 et al. 2019.
-	Changes to virus taxonomy and the International Code of Virus Classification and Nomenclature ratified by the International Committee on Taxonomy of Viruses (2019).
+	Changes to virus taxonomy and the International Code of Virus Classification and Nomenclature ratified by the International Committee on Taxonomy of Viruses.
 	Arch Virol 164: 2417–2429. doi:10.1007/s00705-019-04306-w.

 ## MTXssuLSU from Metaxa2.2